 The Learning Tree, L.A. -- Theatre Techniques (Acting, Directing) 1982

-Cartoon voices for DISNEY, DIC, HANNA BARBERA (Los Angeles); ANTENNE DEUX (Paris), MAGMA FILMS Galway, etc.
+Cartoon voices: DISNEY, DIC, HANNA BARBERA (Los Angeles); ANTENNE DEUX (Paris), MAGMA FILMS Galway, etc.

-Title roles in 2 European animated series: KIMBO and the long-running, VIKI THE VIKING.
+Title roles in 2 European animated series: KIMBO and the long-running German cartoon, VIKI THE VIKING.

-Public service spots -- Bay Area Water Conservation; Planned Parenthood; Medecins Sans Frontieres, etc.
+Public service announcing -- Bay Area Water Conservation; Planned Parenthood; Medecins Sans Frontieres, etc.

 Industrials -- Renault, Universal Studios, Jane Fonda's Workout, etc.

 Guide tracks -- Helen Hunt (dir by John Stevenson) and Kathy Bates (for Wendy Apple's film, FINAL CUT)

 Film dubbing -- the voices of Catherine Deneuve, Marie Christine Barrault etc.

 Mimi was the female announcer for PLAYBOY TV in 1986.

 awards and grants

 Best Adaptation, TROJAN WOMEN, LA Ovation Award nominee